apoorva1823000/IncubyteLMT/README.md

 ```bash
 git clone https://github.com/apoorva1823000/IncubyteLMT.git
 ```
-<br>Download the requirements mentioned in the requirements.txt so as to run the project
+<br>Download the requirements mentioned in the requirements.txt to run the project
 <br> Once you've installed the requirements open the terminal and run
 ```python
 streamlit run app.py